 This is also a good opportunity to take a picture of the truck.
 Make sure the truck’s license number is in full view when you snap the picture so it will be easier to track down.

-Shut Down Your Conversation with the Truck Driver
+Shut Down Your Conversation with the 18-Wheeler Driver

-The truck driver may not stop the conversation even after giving you the information you need.
+The driver of the big rig or commercial vehicle may not stop the conversation even after giving you the information you need.
 They may try to keep the conversation going by talking more about the accident.
 Their goal is to have you accept the blame for the accident.
 Even having you accept partial blame may satisfy them.

 Because Texas follows the principle of modified comparative negligence, your compensation will be affected if you accept even partial blame for what happened.
 You will miss out on compensation altogether if you bear more than 50% of the blame for the accident.

-Do not let the truck driver trick you into saying something you might regret.
+Do not let the semi driver trick you into saying something you might regret.
 Simply shut down their attempt at the conversation and move on.

-Gather Evidence while at the Scene of the Accident
+Gather Evidence while at the Scene of the San Antonio Accident

 Assuming again that you are healthy enough to walk, you can spend some time gathering evidence while you wait for the police officers to arrive.

 If you spot any of them nearby, strike up a conversation and ask about what they saw.
-Use your phone to record statements so you and your attorney can go over them later.
+Use your phone to record statements so you and your San Antonio truck accident attorney can go over them later.
 Request their contact details as well so you can interview them again if necessary.

 With police at the scene, you can now start talking to them.
 It is important to tell your side of the story because you can bet that the truck driver will attempt to put their own spin on things.
 Do not let them have control of the narrative by speaking to the police officers yourself.